Faroe Islands

 The Faroese language is most closely related to Icelandic, with the special letters Á, Ð, Í, Ó, Ú, Ý, Æ and Ø. It differs from Icelandic by using the letter Ø, while Icelandic uses É and Þ.

-Faroese bollards are small wooden sticks painted red on the top and yellow on the bottom.
+Faroese bollards are small wooden sticks that are mainly painted yellow and sometimes red on the top.

-Directional signs are yellow with a thin white border, identical to the ones on Iceland.
+Directional signs are yellow with a thin white border, identical to the ones in Iceland.

 Step 2 – Regional clues